Mastercard, Visa suspend operations in Russia after invasion

 "We are compelled to act following Russia’s unprovoked invasion of Ukraine, and the unacceptable events that we have witnessed,” Visa Chairman and Chief Executive Officer Al Kelly said in a statement.

-The twin suspensions were announced within 16 minutes of each other, and they followed a private video call earlier in the day between President Volodymyr Zelenskyy of Ukraine and U.S. lawmakers.
-During that conversation, Zelenskyy “asked us to turn off MasterCard and Visa for Russia," Rep. Brad Sherman, a Democrat from California, tweeted.
-“I agree,” he added, before Mastercard and Visa made their announcements.

-Earlier in the week, Visa and Mastercard had announced more limited moves to block financial institutions from the networks that serve as arteries for the payments system.
+The suspensions are a follow-up to more limited moves earlier in the week to block financial institutions from the networks that serve as arteries for the payments system.
 Russian people have already been hit hard by heavy sanctions and financial penalties imposed by the U.S. government and others.

 Many other companies around the world have also made moves to increase the financial pressure on Russia and its people because of its attack on Ukraine.
 Some are selling their stakes in Russian companies, such as energy giant BP, while others like Harley-Davidson halted product shipments to the country.